-Chris Burke is currently studying Environment and Business at the University of Waterloo.
+Chris Burke holds a Bachelors in Environmental Studies: Honours Environment and Business from the University of Waterloo.
+Next he will be working towards a Masters of Environmental Studies in Sustainability Management.
 He’s an active member of the Atheists, Agnostics, and Freethinkers of Waterloo student group.
 In his spare time he enjoys reading and playing music.

 Global warming isn't happening.
 That's what you're more likely to believe if you watch Fox News, according to a study published in the journal Public Understanding of Science.

 Louis C.K. is just awesome.
 He's already earned several awesome points for his positive comedy regarding feminism (Source).
 Now he's come out attacking global warming deniers in this excellent video.

 Today I opened up my email to get the latest updates from the Billboard Top 40 (yes, that's a thing I do), and was disheartened to see that Rob Thicke's "Blurred Lines", a repulsively sexist, and somewhat rape-y song, is now sitting at the Number 1 spot on the charts.
 The song went from fourth to first place (a gain that good hasn't happened since 2009) suggesting that this song with its awful lyrics and even worse video is seriously enjoyed by many.

 Abortion-rights activist, and doctor, Henry Morgentaler died on May 29 at the age of 90.
 Through his career Morgentaler fought for women’s access to safe abortions, and for this he will be remembered as a controversial figure, but one for who those that believe in women’s rights: A hero.

 A University of Waterloo study is claiming that CFCs, not carbon dioxide, are causing global warming.
 In a press release put out by the University, Qing-Bin Lu, a professor of physics and astronomy, biology and chemistry at Waterloo states: